xpl/what-code-is-faster/README.md

 ## How Does It Work?

-Benchmarked functions must be written as _reducers_, i.e. taking a previous value and returning some other value.
+Benchmarked functions are written as _reducers_, i.e. taking a previous value and returning some other value.
 The runtime executes your functions in a tight loop against some random initial value, saving the final value to a global variable (thus producing a _side effect_), so that no smart compiler could optimize out our computation!

 So you must also provide a random initial value (not [something like that](https://xkcd.com/221/)) and ensure that your reducers follow some simple rules. **Those rules are programmatically enforced** — so you won't shoot yourself in the foot.
 Check the examples to get a sense of how to write a benchmark.